You know what I hate?

 - Or are you packing some serious gear?

 I’m talking laptops, iPads, a beast of DSLR body and Sigma lenses that make your biceps pop.
-If your DSLR is larger than say an entry-level Canon D700, it will be a tight or no fit with some of the smaller bags I’ve listed.
+If your DSLR is larger than say an entry-level Canon D80 (which is one of the best travel cameras BTW), it will be a tight or not fit with some of the smaller bags I’ve listed.

 - Are you more of a backpack or shoulder strap person?